maximilian-nowak/maximilian-nowak/README.md

 --->
 Hi, I’m @maximilian-nowak

-I have a background in software development and lately have been more and more interested in a data scientist career.
+I have a background in software development and lately became more and more interested in the topic of data science.

 [Click here to visit my portfolio](https://github.com/maximilian-nowak/Portfolio)